 Samsung Jet vs LG CordZero: Clean Station Test

-Winner for most homes: Samsung Bespoke Jet
+Winner: Samsung Bespoke Jet

 Samsung Bespoke AI Jet Ultra Cordless Stick Vacuum with All-in-One Clean Station, 400AW Powerful Suction, Long Battery Life, Anti-Tangle Pet Tool, 2025, Satin Black, VS90F40DMK/AA